-The senior counsel program began in 2013 to further develop Legal Aid Ontario's (LAO) criminal client services by:
+The senior counsel program began in 2013 to further develop Legal Aid Ontario's criminal client services.

-Clients must choose to be represented by senior counsel out of all the options for representation that are made available to them.
+Clients must choose to be represented by senior counsel out of all the options for representation that are available to them.
+Clients are advised of all options, including retainer with a member of the private bar.
 Clients include, but aren't limited to:

 Client eligibility generally falls between the test for certificates and duty counsel.
 Other criteria include clients who are eligible for certificates but who are either unable to choose representation or unable to maintain a relationship with their lawyer because of a mental or physical health issue, a legal incapacity, conflict, or the unavailability of a local lawyer.

 The program is designed to respond to local demand.
 Each senior counsel practice is different and is tailored to meet the needs of the local district, so the rate at which certificate‑eligible cases are undertaken varies.
 In some districts, requests for service are received almost exclusively from the private bar.
 In others, senior counsel serve no certificate‑eligible clients at all.
 In appropriate circumstances, senior counsel also accept court appointments.